 However, the benefits of sleep training far outweigh the cons and, contrary to popular belief, it’s nothing to be worried about.
-The great thing is that there are many different sleep training methods that you can choose from to suit your parenting style, and we look at 5 of them below.
+The great thing is that there are many different sleep training methods that you can choose from to suit your parenting style.

 1) Sleep training no-cry - the fading method